rickywck/srde-project/plan-backlogSynthesizer-poc-simple.prompt.md

 ---
 ## 9. Minimal Evaluation

-For the POC, we add a **lightweight tagging evaluation** step to check whether the Tagging Agent is behaving sensibly on a small labeled dataset.
+For the POC, we add two **lightweight evaluation** approaches to assess system quality:

+### 9.1 Tagging Evaluation (Traditional Metrics)

+This evaluates whether the Tagging Agent correctly classifies stories relative to existing backlog.

-### 9.1 Tagging Test Dataset
+#### 9.1.1 Tagging Test Dataset

 - Store a simple JSONL file at `datasets/tagging_test.jsonl` with records:
   - **Generated story (the one being tagged):**